-• point in time, that is, status at 30 June of the reference year.
-Generally for these records, assistance is ongoing or current at the end of the financial year, for

-- example S0, however where assistance ceased on 30 June, these records are also counted.
+- point in time, that is, status at 30 June of the reference year.
+Generally for these records, assistance is ongoing or current at the end of the financial year, for example for the number of households (S0), however where assistance ceased on 30 June, these records are also counted.
 Such items are usually described as "...at 30 June". - financial year, for the period of 1 July to 30 June of the reference year.
-These records were current at any point during the financial year, and are not necessarily current as of 30 June.
+These records were current at any point during the financial year, and are not necessarily current as of 30

+June.
 Financial year indicators must be greater than or equal to point in time indicators in magnitude.
 These items are usually described as "...for the year ending 30 June".